 There’s a reason meditation and mindfulness has become so popular in recent times.
 It’s the ideal way to bring more calm and peace into your life, and you don’t need a lot of time to be able to use this technique.

 Being mindful can help you focus your attention on the present moment and acknowledge any thoughts, feelings and emotions.
+It can reduce cortisol (the stress hormone) in your body, making you feel more in control and less overwhelmed.
 If you’re not sure where to start, then this quick guide on beginning mindfulness should help.

 7. Start Laughing